saskeli/NonogramSolver_TiRa/Documentation/Course_Wrapup.md

 ## Complexity and performance

 The overall time complexity of the solutions stayed at O(2<sup>n</sup>) due to the NP-completeness of Nonograms.
-However mutch progress was made over time to the point where the worst case complexity will never be encountered by the final versions at the end of week 6.
+However much progress was made over time to the point where the worst case complexity will never be encountered by the final versions at the end of week 6.
 Sadly this is done by giving up immediately if it looks like significant use of game trees would be needed.
 Still the current version of the serialSolver (the one used both for benchmarking and the GUI solutions) solves all but the extremely difficult (for computers) Nonograms in what amounts to trivial time.
 The performance in both speed and reliability is significantly behind ["industry" leaders (Survey on PBN solvers)](http://webpbn.com/survey/#samptime).

 Name | Solvable | average time|
 -----|----------|-------------|